Human Rights

 Initiatives to Prevent Harassment

-Sexual harassment and power harassment in the workplace, as actions that hurt the dignity of individuals, are
+Sexual harassment and abuse of authority in the workplace, as actions that hurt the dignity of individuals, are

 important issues related to the infringement of human rights.
 Sumitomo Pharma has a clearly stated